Skip to main content

 API Key

 Alternatively, create an API key with the desired permissions and pass it in the Authorization header.
-See Generate an API Key above.
+See Choose an Authentication Method above.

 Integrating with MCP